 "If it's just snow, it's much easier to wait for the storm to get over with and then go out and clean the roads and you're done," said Oakes.
-"Little storms, they go for a little while and you go out and take care of the roads.
-You think it's taken care of and then it starts snowing again."

 This winter there was one fatal car accident related to the weather, but it's mostly been slide offs and rollovers, with very few injuries.

 Dover Police Chief Robert Edwards said one type of vehicle is more often involved in accidents than any other.